How older people can improve their wellbeing

 According to a study by IPPR despite gains in life expectancy and wealth for over-65s, there haven’t been any improvements in national wellbeing in the UK.

-Loneliness is something that many older people suffer from and this is especially true for people with mobility problems who struggle to get out of the home and need to use mobility aids such as new walk in showers or stairlifts around their home.
+Loneliness is something that many older people suffer from and this is especially true for people with mobility problems who struggle to get out of the home and need to use mobility aids such as new walk in showers and baths or stairlifts around their home.

 Nick Harris, a member of the Life Coach Directory, explains how wellbeing in older age is more important than ever.